What is the Messianic Secret?

-In Mark 1:43-45 Christ commanded the leper He had healed: "After sternly warning him he sent him away at once, saying to him, 'See that you say nothing to anyone; but go, show yourself to the priest, and offer for your cleansing what Moses commanded, as a testimony to them.'
-But he went out and began to proclaim it freely, and to spread the word, so that Jesus could no longer go into a town openly, but stayed out in the country; and people came to him from every quarter."
+In Mark 1:43–45 Christ commanded the leper He had healed, “‘See that you say nothing to anyone; but go, show yourself to the priest, and offer for your cleansing what Moses commanded, as a testimony to them.’
+But he went out and began to proclaim it freely, and to spread the word, so that Jesus could no longer go into a town openly, but stayed out in the country; and people came to him from every quarter.”
 Jesus knew the publicity about the healing would hinder His ability to minister in the area, which is exactly what happened when the leper disobeyed, and worse, the sensationalism caused by miraculous healings would hamper the spreading of His message.
 Because of the leper’s disobedience, Jesus could no longer enter a city without being mobbed by those seeking healing, causing Him to abandon His ministry in the city and keep to relatively uninhabited areas.
-The healing of the leper is also found in Matthew 8:1-4 and Luke 5:12-16, with Luke reiterating the reason for the command for secrecy in vv.
-15-16.
+The healing of the leper is also found in Matthew 8:1–4 and Luke 5:12–16, with Luke reiterating the reason for the command for secrecy in verses 15–16.

-Mark 8:27-30 is another example of a statement that has led to misunderstanding about the secrecy Jesus required.
-When Peter, speaking for the rest of the disciples, declared Jesus to be “the Christ” which means “Messiah,” Jesus “strictly warned them that they should tell no one about Him.”
+Mark 8:27–30 is another example of a statement that has led to misunderstanding about the secrecy Jesus required.
+When Peter, speaking for the rest of the disciples, declared Jesus to be “the Christ,” which means “Messiah,” Jesus “strictly warned them that they should tell no one about Him.”
 Far from denying His identity as the Messiah, Jesus was aware that the people, and even the disciples, did not yet understand that He came to die on the cross for sin.
-They were awaiting appearance of the Jewish concept of the Messiah as the conqueror who would free them from Roman oppression.
-If the crowds began to attempt to press Him into service in such a way, His mission and message would be compromised.
-As further proof, He immediately began to teach His disciples about His true mission (Mark 8:31-33).
+They were awaiting the appearance of the Messiah as the conqueror who would free the Jews from Roman oppression.
+If the crowds attempted to press Him into service in such a way, His mission and message would be compromised.
+As further proof, Jesus immediately began to teach His disciples about His true mission (Mark 8:31–33).

 Honor Among Christians: The Cultural Key to the Messianic Secret by David Watson and Logos Bible Software.